KyleRego/KyleRego.github.io/collections/_linklogs/wikipedia.markdown

 mathjax: false
 ---

-Wikipedia is the free online Encyclopedia that anyone can edit, and the last word I include in a lot of my Google searches.
+Wikipedia is the free online Encyclopedia that anyone can edit, and the last word in many of my Google searches.

 - [Reliability of Wikipedia](https://en.wikipedia.org/wiki/Reliability_of_Wikipedia)
 - [All models are wrong](https://en.wikipedia.org/wiki/All_models_are_wrong)